aburasa/CS362-004-U2018/projects/wongcl/README.md

-My name is Clifford Wong, wongcl
+This is my assignment-2 submission!